Ahzrn-dev/fastapi-task-manager/README.md

-# Task Manager API
+# 🚀 Task Manager API

-A RESTful Task Management API built with FastAPI, SQLAlchemy, and SQLite.
+A production-style RESTful Task Management API built with **FastAPI**, **SQLAlchemy**, and **SQLite** following a layered architecture.

-## Features
+## ✨ Features

-- Create tasks
+- ✅ Create a new task
-- Get all tasks
+- ✅ Retrieve all tasks
-- Get a task by ID
+- ✅ Retrieve a task by ID
-- Update tasks
+- ✅ Update an existing task
-- Delete tasks
+- ✅ Delete a task
-- Interactive API documentation with Swagger
+- ✅ Interactive API documentation with Swagger UI

+---

-## Tech Stack
+## 🛠 Tech Stack

 - Python 3.13
 - FastAPI